minprog/webapps/projects/3 pizza/content.md

 to make sure all of the necessary Python packages (Django) are installed.

-Run `python3 manage.py runserver` to start up your Flask application.
+Run `python3 manage.py runserver` to start up your Django application.
 If you navigate to the URL provided by `django`, you should see the text `"Project 3: TODO"`!

 ## Requirements